mdlacasse/Owl/USER_GUIDE.md

 ### Running Owl

-The simplest way to get started with Owl is to use the `streamlit` browser-based user interface that is started by the `owlplanner.cmd` (Windows) or `owlplanner.sh` (Linux/macOS) script, which will start a user interface on your own browser.
+The simplest way to get started with Owl is to use the Streamlit browser-based user interface.
+Run `streamlit run ui/main.py` from the project root, or use the `owlplanner.cmd` (Windows) or `owlplanner.sh` (Linux/macOS) script if available, which will start the interface in your browser.
 Here is a screenshot of one of the multiple tabs of the interface:

 <img src="https://github.com/mdlacasse/Owl/blob/main/docs/images/OwlUI.png?raw=true" width="100%">